 Although the prior three datasets provided very consistent evidence for our claims about the role of self-esteem moderating the relationships between attitude position and function, one important consideration remained unclear.
-Throughout the manuscript we have generally suggested that self-esteem moderates the positivity effects because high-SE individuals have more self-enhancement motivation as compared with low-SE individuals (Brown et al., 2001; Kobayashi & Brown, 2003).
-However, it is unclear if the results of Studies 1-3 were driven by high-SE people simply liking themselves more (i.e., having positive self-worth) or were driven by high-SE people having more motivation to pursue/maintain self-esteem (i.e., having more self-enhancement motivation).
-To improve the clarity of our argument, we pit these explanations against one another empirically in Study 4 by employing a wider range of measures designed to capture positive self-worth and self-enhancement distinctly.
+Throughout the article, we have generally suggested that self-esteem moderates the positivity effects because high self-esteem individuals have more SEM as compared with low self-esteem individuals (Brown et al., 2001; Kobayashi & Brown, 2003).
+However, it is unclear if the results of Studies 1 to 3 were driven by high self-esteem people simply liking themselves more (i.e., having PSW) or were driven by high self-esteem people having more motivation to pursue/maintain self-esteem (i.e., having more SEM).
+To improve the clarity of our argument, we pit these explanations against one another empirically in Study 4 by employing a wider range of measures designed to capture PSW and self-enhancement distinctly.